 Gauge – Gauge pressure refers to pressure measurements in relation to atmospheric pressure.
-A gauge pressure sensor has either a vent hole or vent tube that allows the back side of the sensors diaphragm (internal to the sensors housing) to see the same atmospheric pressure as the pressure port side of the diaphragm.
-This is why gauge sensors read zero pressure when the port is open to atmospheric pressure.
-Gauge pressure reference is commonly used in low pressure applications as changes in barometric pressure from weather or altitude changes can have a considerable effect on the output of the sensor (manifested as zero shift).
+A gauge pressure sensor has either a vent hole or vent tube that allows the back side of the sensor’s diaphragm (internal to the sensor’s housing) to see atmospheric pressure and measure relative to it.
+This is why gauge sensors read zero pressure when the front pressure port is open to atmospheric pressure.
+Gauge pressure reference is commonly used in low pressure applications ( less than 500 PSI ) as changes in barometric pressure from weather or altitude changes can have a considerable effect on the output of the sensor (manifested as zero shift).